What to do if you can’t pay your business taxes

 IRS business tax bills, at a glance:

-- If you can’t pay your business taxes, the most important thing you can do to avoid enforced collection is get into an agreement with the IRS.
+- If you can’t pay your business taxes, the most important thing you can do to avoid enforced collection is to get an agreement with the IRS.

 - The IRS offers several options, including extensions (see Form 7004) to pay and payment plans.

-- Businesses that are in financial hardship should consider special IRS programs that offer deferred payment and settlement.
+- Businesses in financial hardship should consider special IRS programs offering deferred payment and settlement.

-If you file your business tax return and can’t pay (or if your business still owes taxes from a past return), you have several options.
+If you file your business tax return and can’t pay (or if your company still owes taxes from a past business tax return) you have several options.

-Depending on your circumstances, the IRS offers payment options ranging from short extensions for businesses that just need a little more time to pay, to special agreements for businesses in financial hardship situations.
+Depending on your circumstances, the IRS offers payment options ranging from short extensions for businesses that just need a little more time to pay to special agreements for businesses experiencing serious financial hardship.

-A tax professional can help you evaluate which option will work best for your business, and your tax pro can even help work with the IRS to set up the agreement.
+A tax professional can help you evaluate which option works best for your business.
+Your tax pro can even help work with the IRS to set up the agreement.
+Wondering what happens if you don’t pay taxes can be stressful.
+But you don’t have to address the problem alone.

-One option that is not a good idea is to ignore the issue.
-If you don’t make any arrangements with the IRS, the IRS can eventually force you to pay.
+One option that is NOT a good idea is to ignore the issue.
+If you don’t make some type of arrangement with the IRS, they can eventually force you to pay.
 The IRS can file a lien that would harm your credit, and the IRS can levy your bank accounts and income sources, such as payments from customers.

-1. Confirm that you’re in filing and payment compliance.
+1. Confirm you are in filing and payment compliance.

-- Before you can get in any payment agreement with the IRS, you must file all the business’s required tax returns.
-You’re also required to make enough tax payments on the current year so that you won’t file and owe in the future.
-If your issue is unpaid employment taxes, you’ll need to be current with your federal tax deposits.
+- Before creating a payment agreement with the IRS, you must file all the business’s required tax returns.
+You must also make enough tax payments on the current year so that you won’t file and owe in the future.
+If your issue is unpaid employment taxes, you must be current with your federal tax deposits.

 2. Make sure you actually owe the amount of back taxes the IRS says you do.